mcneel/help-docs/_en/flamingo/5/help/lighting-tab.md

 For greater control, use light sources to light the scene.
 When lighting a studio setup, dramatic lighting is important.
 Create dramatic lighting by producing a lot of contrast.
 This means that dark areas are just as important as light areas.
 Dramatic lighting requires several light sources placed in a way to create very light and very dark areas.

-Lighting techniques for photography are generally the same as lighting for rendering, so a good place to start learning is one of the many books on the subject of photographic lighting.
+Lighting techniques for photography are generally the same as lighting for rendering.
+So a good place to start learning is one of the many books on the subject of photographic lighting.
 For more information about setting up studio lighting, see: [Studio Lighting Basics](../guides/studio-lighting-basics.html).

 ### Exterior daylight
 {: #exterior-daylight .clear-img}